zhaodong2013062/azure-iot-sdk-c/provisioning_client/devdoc/secure_custom_hsm.md

 # Using Azure Provisioning Custom HSM to create a secure connection

 Securing your IoT hardware device is becoming more important as we see headlines of devices getting compromised.
-  Unfortunatly creating secure solutions is hard to achieve, and ensuring devices don't leak secrets to the world is is not a trivial exercise.
+  Unfortunately creating secure solutions is hard to achieve, and ensuring devices don't leak secrets to the world is is not a trivial exercise.
 This is where the Azure IoT SDK will make this task a little easier.

 In this tutorial we will walk you through how to setup a hardware HSM with the Zymbit HSM device, provision your device